zacharywilkerson/nlp/README.md

 This repo documents all my NLP review material, as well as projects I've been working on.

-My progress is tracked in the table below:
+My activity is tracked in the table below:

 | Date | Course/Book | Description | Associated File(s) |
 | -- | --- | --- | --- |